-This year, it feels like tech developments have been rocket boosted: Artificial Intelligence (AI) is the hot topic in every industry, and with adoption doubling since 2017, as thousands of businesses integrate it into their ways of working, it’s unavoidable that it’s going to roll into events in a big way.
+In the last year, tech developments have rocketed.
+Artificial Intelligence (AI) is a hot topic in every industry, 40% of organisations will increase their investment in AI overall because of advances.
+As thousands of businesses integrate it into their ways of working, it’s inevitably going to roll into events in a big way.

 It might seem daunting, but knowing how to use AI to help plan and deliver events is a huge boost for event planners.
 The opportunities for creating otherworldly experiences, bringing in sponsorship, and streamlining the planning process all offer a chance to make your events seriously exceptional - without an exceptional effort!